NgrDavid/device.syringepump/App/README.md

 ## Authors

-Scientific Hardware Platform and Scientific Software Platform of the Champalimaud Foundation.
+Hardware & Software Platform of the Champalimaud Foundation.

 ### Main contributors